jkrot/angular-simple-start/README.md

 ## Installing Node
 Node can be found at http://nodejs.org/download
+If you are on a Mac you may want to use Node Version Manager https://github.com/creationix/nvm

 ## Install Git
 You can go to http://git-scm.com/downloads and get git for any os.
+If you are on a mac you may just want to install with brew.

 ## Windows